Julia-XAI/VisionHeatmaps.jl/docs/src/example.md

   Values of zero will be mapped to the center of the color scheme.

 Depending on the color scheme, one of these presets may be more suitable than the other.
-The default color scheme, `seismic`, is centered around zero, making `:centered` a good choice:
+For example, the color scheme `seismic` is centered around zero, making `:centered` a good choice:

 ````@example 1